samiya-jabbar/Heroku_calculator_API/README.md

-# This flask api is deployed on Heroku.
+# Flask api of calculator which is deployed on Heroku.
 **Heroku app link : https://samiyaa.herokuapp.com/**

 ### Guide :